Johnny Jordan

-John William Jordan (8 November 1921 – 9 January 2016) is an English former professional footballer who played as an inside forward.
+John William Jordan (8 November 1921 – 9 January 2016) was an English professional footballer who played as an inside forward.

-Born in Bromley, Kent, he began his career with home-town club Bromley, before moving on to Grays Athletic, West Ham United (as an amateur), and then Tottenham Hotspur.
-He scored twice on his 'Lilywhites' debut in a 5-1 victory over Sheffield Wednesday at White Hart Lane in August 1947 in the old Second Division.
+Born in Bromley, Kent, Jordan began his career with home-town club Bromley, before moving on to Grays Athletic, West Ham United (as an amateur), and then Tottenham Hotspur.
+He scored twice on his Tottenham debut in a 5–1 victory over Sheffield Wednesday at White Hart Lane in August 1947 in the Second Division.
 That season he scored 10 goals in 24 appearances.

 He moved to Italy and Juventus in 1948, and subsequently appeared for Birmingham City, Sheffield Wednesday, Tonbridge and Bedford Town.

 Jordan died on 9 January 2016 in Cambridge at the age of 94.